thymeleaf/thymeleaf-docs/docs/articles/springsecurity.md

 All the code seen here comes from a working application.
 You can view or download the source code from [its GitHub repo](https://github.com/thymeleaf/thymeleafexamples-springsecurity).

+**Note** that the Thymeleaf integration packages for Spring Security support both Spring MVC and Spring WebFlux applications since Spring Security 5, but this article will focus on a Spring MVC configuration.

 Prerequisites
 -------------